Did you know that Oliver isn’t just a Library Management System? You can use Oliver to keep track of resources throughout your entire school.

 If you allocate an image to the GMD it will override the BibType image and the GMD image will be displayed in the search results instead of the BibType image.
 If there is no GMD image then the BibType image will be displayed.

 Another example could be a BibType of Musical Instruments and GMD’s of String, Brass, Woodwind and Percussion.
 Upload an image of a violin, trumpet, clarinet and drum to make your GMD’s easy to spot in the search results.

 Hopefully you have picked up a few tips for tracking resources in your school.
-Have a go at some of the above ideas and send any comments, suggestions or screenshots to email@example.com.
-In my next article I will discuss setting up a branch for school archives.
+Have a go at some of the above ideas.
+In the next article I will discuss setting up a branch for school archives.

 For assistance - use the Help area in your Oliver v5 system to search for the following help articles: